codeandstuf/CattleDepthCollection/README.md

 # WARNING
 Picturecapture, Videocapture, and BAGtoPNG can only be run on a Windows platform.
 Thresholding can be run on Windows or Mac.

-## Requierments Windows
+## Requierments: Windows
-- python (any version since 3.6 to 3.9)
+- python (any version 3.6 to 3.9)
 - code editor (Visual Studio Code is what I reccomend)
 - Realsense SDK https://www.intelrealsense.com/sdk-2/
-- Realsense SDK Instrucitons for Windows https://www.youtube.com/watch?v=EOJHsNIayio&ab_channel=IntelRealSense
+- Realsense SDK install instrucitons for Windows https://www.youtube.com/watch?v=EOJHsNIayio&ab_channel=IntelRealSense
-## Requierments Mac
+## Requierments: Mac
 - python (any version since 3.6 to 3.9)
 - code editor (Visual Studio Code is what I reccomend)

+# Package Requierments
+- opencv-python
+- keyboard
+- numpy
+- imutils

 # Windows Instructions
 ## pip install